i-pi/i-pi/demos/2D-IR-Raman/README.md

 i-pi-driver -u -h h2o-dipole -m water_dip_pol -o 1 &> out
 wait
 ```
 where $lmp is the lammps executable.
-Note that i-pi-driver option water_dip_pol accepts one argument that is 1 if we want to compute dipole gradient or 0 if not.
+Note that i-pi-driver option water_dip_pol accepts one argument that is 1 if we want to compute the gradient of the dipole moment's z-component or 0 if not.

-Nonequilibrium part:
+**Nonequilibrium part**:

 For every checkpoint file we created in the previous step, we will restart two trajectories: One trajectory will be started with (q, p - epsilon * dip_der / 2)
 and another trajectory will use (q, p + epsilon * dip_der / 2), where q and p are the position and momentum vectors.